crate/cloud-howtos/docs/reconfigure-cluster/scale-storage.rst

 you want to scale deployed in it.
 Please ensure the correct region is selected in the dropdown menu at the top left to see the desired projects.

-In the menu on the left hand, you should see below the divider line an icon or icons representing all clusters associated with the currently selected project.
+In the menu on the left hand side, below the divider line, you should see an icon or icons representing all clusters associated with the currently selected project.
 Here, find the correct cluster and click on the icon.
 It will expand and show links for four pages: *Overview*, *Backups*, *Metrics*, and *Preferences*.